 Admissions Requirements for Health Unit Coordinator Programs

-Admission requirements for health unit coordinator programs vary based on the level of the program.
+Admission requirements for health unit coordinator programs vary by program level.
 Simple certificate programs that can be completed entirely online may have no admission requirements, while full-time in-person associate degree programs may require a high school diploma or GED.
 Generally speaking, health unit coordinator programs are relatively easy to enter as this is considered entry-level healthcare work.

 Health Unit Coordinator Program Accreditation